bwillis/versioncake/README.md

 #### Extraction Strategy

 You can also define the way to extract the version.
-The `view_version_extraction_strategy` allows you to set one of the default strategies or provide a proc to set your own.
+The `extraction_strategy` allows you to set one of the default strategies or provide a proc to set your own.
 You can also pass it a prioritized array of the strategies.
 ```ruby
 config.versioncake.extraction_strategy = :query_parameter # [:http_header, :http_accept_parameter]
 ```